 Exploring some additional examples of ideas that Locke takes us to have and Berkeley takes us to lack can sharpen the point still further.
 In Book II, Chapter vii Locke lists a number of ideas that he takes to be absolutely central to human cognition.
 We have simple ideas of both unity and existence.
-For Locke these accompany nearly all of our other ideas.
+For Locke, these accompany nearly all of our other ideas.
 “Power”, Locke writes, “also is another of those simple Ideas, which we receive from Sensation and Reflection” (E 2.7.8:131).
 We also have a simple idea of succession constantly given to us by sensation and reflection.
 Berkeley denies that we have ideas of any of these.
 An idea of existence, according to him, is abstract and “the most incomprehensible of all…” (PHK 81:75, see also CGB 319).
 Unity is similarly dismissed as an abstract idea, as is succession (PHK 13:46 and N 53a:13).
 The case with power is slightly different, but Berkeley is nonetheless clear that we receive no idea of power in experience.
 This is because all of our ideas are purely passive (PHK 25:51-52).

 For current purposes, we can set aside the question of which thinker is correct.
 Perhaps Locke is right that we receive these ideas in experience, perhaps Berkeley is right that we do not.
 What is important at present is that this disagreement helps to emphasize their different conceptions of what ideas are like.
-For an imagist like Berkeley it is clear why ideas like existence and unity pose problems.
+For an imagist like Berkeley, it is clear why ideas like existence and unity pose problems.
 It is difficult to “picture” either of those things in one’s mind.
 Berkeley writes: “That I have any such idea answering the word unity, I do not find; and if I had, methinks I could not miss finding it…” (PHK 13:46).
 The suggestion here is that if we survey our phenomenology unity is not obviously one of the things present.
 For someone like Locke, however, who thinks that ideas can be more than just images, it is clear why we might have ideas of existence and unity.
 When Locke characterizes our idea of existence, for example, the suggestion is not that we are meant to “find” it in our experience.
 Instead, the point is about how our thought operates: “When Ideas are in our Minds, we consider them as being actually there, as well as we consider things to be actually without us; which is, that they exist, or have Existence” (E 2.7.7:131).
-According to Locke, if this is actually a thought that we have, and if ideas are whatever it is that is in our mind when we think, then there must be some idea that corresponds to existence.
+According to Locke, if this is actually a thought that we have, and if ideas are whatever it is that is in our minds when we think, then there must be some idea that corresponds to existence.